-(i) the Contractor stops work for ____ days, when no stoppage of services is instructed and the stoppage has not been authorized by the UCO Bank or his nominee.
+(i) the tenderer/bidder stops work for three days, when no stoppage of services is instructed and the stoppage has not been authorized by the UCO Bank or its nominee.

-(ii) the Contractor becomes bankrupt or goes into liquidation other than for a reconstruction restructure or amalgamation.
+(ii) the tenderer/bidder becomes bankrupt or goes into liquidation other than for a reconstruction restructure or amalgamation.

-(iii) if the Contractor, in the judgment of the UCO Bank, has engaged in corrupt or fraudulent practices in competing for or in the executing the Contract.
+(iii) if the tenderer/bidder, in the judgment of the UCO Bank, has engaged in corrupt or fraudulent practices in competing for or in the executing the Contract.

 For the purpose of this paragraph: “corrupt practice” means the offering, giving, receiving or soliciting of anything of value to influence the action of a public official in the procurement process or in contract execution.
 “Fraudulent practice” means a misrepresentation of facts in order to influence a procurement process or the execution of a contract to the detriment of the UCO Bank, and includes collusive practice.
 Bidders (prior to or after bid submission) designed to establish bid prices at artificial non-competitive levels and to deprive the UCO Bank of the benefits of free and open competition.”

-18.3.
-When the UCO Bank gives notice of a breach of contract to the Contractor for a cause other than those listed above, the UCO Bank shall decide whether the breach is fundamental or not.
+12.3.
+When the UCO Bank gives notice of a breach of contract to the Successful Tenderer/Bidder for a cause other than those listed above, the UCO Bank shall decide whether the breach is fundamental or not.

-18.4.
-If the Contract is terminated, the Contractor shall stop service immediately, make the Site safe and secure and leave the Site after ensuring proper handing over the charge, as soon as reasonably possible.

-18.5.
-In the event of termination of contract by the UCO Bank, the performance security by way of irrevocable Bank Guarantee submitted by the contractor shall be forfeited by invocation and the aforesaid maintenance services shall be undertaken and continued at the sole risk and cost of the Contractor, till the Agreement for new contract will be executed.
+12.4. if the tenderer/bidder or any of its employee is convicted for any crime or offense, fails or refuses to comply with the written policies or reasonable directives of the Bank, is guilty of serious misconduct in connection with performance hereunder, or materially breaches provisions of this Agreement, the Bank at any time may terminate the engagement of the Successful Tenderer/Bidder immediately and without giving prior written notice to the Successful Tenderer/Bidder.

-18.6 In case of non-compliance or breach of any terms of contract or unsatisfactory or inefficient servicing on the part of the Contractor, the UCO Bank will be at liberty to revoke the contract without giving any notice or payment in lieu of notice.
+12.5.
+In case of non-compliance or breach of any terms of contract or unsatisfactory or inefficient servicing on the part of the Successful Tenderer/Bidder, the UCO Bank will be at liberty to revoke the contract without giving any notice or payment in lieu of notice.

-18.7.
+13. Effect of termination of contract:

+a) On termination of Agreement, the irrevocable Bank Guarantee as Performance Security will be invoked by the UCO Bank and proceeds thereof to be forfeited and to enforce the bond of indemnity without prejudice to its rights & contentions available under the law for the time being in force ;

+b) If the Contract is terminated, the Successful Tenderer/Bidder shall stop service immediately, make the Site safe and secure and leave the Site after ensuring proper handing over the charge, as soon as reasonably possible.

+13.1.
 Termination for Default.
-The UCO Bank may, without prejudice, to any other remedy for breach of contract, by giving 30 (thirty) days written notice of default to the Contractor, terminate the contract in whole or in part if:
+The UCO Bank may, without prejudice, to any other remedy for breach of contract, by giving 30 (thirty) days written notice of default to the Successful Tenderer/Bidder, terminate the contract in whole or in part if:

-a) The qualified Contractor fails to deliver any or all of the obligations within the time period(s) specified in the contract, or any extension thereof granted by the UCO Bank.
+a) The qualified Successful Tenderer/Bidder fails to deliver any or all of the obligations within the time period(s) specified in the contract, or any extension thereof granted by the UCO Bank.

-b) The qualified Contractor fails to perform any other obligation(s) under the contract.
+b) The qualified Successful Tenderer/Bidder fails to perform any other obligation(s) under the contract.

-18.8.
-Termination for Insolvency, Dissolution etc. The UCO Bank may at any time terminate the contract by giving written notice to the Contractor without compensation to the Contractor, if the Contractor becomes bankrupt or otherwise insolvent or in case of dissolution of firm or winding up of company, provided that such termination will not prejudice or effect any right of action or remedy which has accrued thereafter to the UCO Bank.
+13.2.
+Termination for Insolvency, Dissolution etc. The UCO Bank may at any time terminate the contract by giving written notice to the Successful Tenderer/Bidder without any cost or compensation therefor, if the Successful Tenderer/Bidder becomes bankrupt or otherwise insolvent or in case of dissolution of firm or winding up of company, provided that such termination will not prejudice or effect any right of action or remedy which has accrued thereafter to the UCO Bank.